Deploy applications on Kubernetes

 pod/preference-b95d64c99-9wjfp 2/2 Running 0 72s

-Now calling the customer
+Now calling the customer service again,

 curl $SVC_URL